-For generations, people have been heading to Sanibel Island for vacations – why?
-After all, at 10 miles long, Sanibel and Captiva are just two tiny spots on a huge map.
-Florida’s Gulf coast alone is hundreds of miles long with beach after beach stretching up and down the peninsula and across the panhandle.
+For generations, people have been heading to Sanibel Island for vacations.
+You might ask, why?
+Sanibel and Captiva are just two tiny spots on Florida’s Gulf coast.
+There are hundreds of miles of beaches stretching up and down the peninsula and across the panhandle.
 Aren’t all Florida beaches the same?

-Experts agree: In 2011, travel guru Arthur Frommer made a list of his favorite vacation destinations.
-Paris came in at #3.
-The tropical Pacific island of Bali was #2.
-Sanibel Island was #1.
-In his guidebook to Sanibel, the famous author described Sanibel and Captiva as “Florida’s unfussy cousins … tolerating none of the neon, amusement parks or high-rise condominiums cluttering most Florida beaches.”
+In his guidebook to Sanibel, the famous travel writer Arthur Fromme described Sanibel and Captiva as “Florida’s unfussy cousins … tolerating none of the neon, amusement parks or high-rise condominiums cluttering most Florida beaches.”
 His praise for the islands is really a reflection of the carefully restrained development that has (or, more importantly, has not!) taken place.

-Many resort communities are carefully planned to look natural – extensive landscaping is executed and lots of mature palm trees are poked into the sand around the golf courses.
+Many resort communities go to a lot of trouble to simulate a “natural” look.
+Extensive landscaping is executed and lots of palm trees are poked into the sand around the golf courses.
 In essence, natural and pristine areas are an oasis in a primarily developed environment.
-On Sanibel Island, in contrast, the row of fine restaurants and shops along the town’s main street – Periwinkle Way – are themselves an oasis of civilization and glamour in a predominantly natural setting.
+Sanibel Island is pretty much the opposite.
+The row of fine restaurants and shops along the town’s main street – Periwinkle Way – are themselves an oasis of civilization and charm in an otherwise natural setting.

 Even for those who have taken Sanibel Island vacations many times, there remain more than enough sights, activities and undiscovered places to keep their visit interesting.
 Although many will want to “just lay there” on the beach and relax – highly recommended by the way – Sanibel has much more to offer.
 Sanibel and Captiva are scattered with many attractions geared toward lovers of nature, nightlife, history, art and fine dining.

 Shells representing 250 mollusk species have been documented on the shores of Sanibel Island, many of them collected by folks on vacations who would hardly suspect they are involved in scientific activity!
-The Bailey-Matthews Shell Museum, located at 3075 Sanibel-Captiva Road, chronicles this colorful and fantastic array of natural sculpture.
+The Bailey-Matthews National Shell Museum, located at 3075 Sanibel-Captiva Road, chronicles this colorful and fantastic array of natural sculpture, along with showcasing the animals that create them.
 After viewing the shells in the museum, you’ll be fully primed to do some on-shore shelling on your own – maybe you’ll discover species #251!